Bell Pottinger’s Dreadful Non-Apology

 We wish to issue a full, unequivocal and absolute apology to anyone impacted.
 These activities should never have been undertaken.
 We are deeply sorry that this happened.”

 But why apologise, then?
 If Bell Pottinger hasn’t done anything wrong and is the victim of this situation— why are they apologising?
 It is, after all, “a full, unequivocal and absolute apology.”
-They won’t regret causing people harm; they regret that this “happened.”
+They won’t regret causing harm; they regret that this “happened.”

 Then: